AAU-Space-Robotics/drone-software/README.md

 #### 1.1 (Optional) Establish Connection with a Simulation

 To support drone stack development, a Gazebo simulation is available from the PX4 community.
-Read more here: [link placeholder].
+Read more here: [PX4](https://docs.px4.io/main/en/ros2/user_guide.html#install-px4).
 If the simulation is built correctly, navigate to its root directory (likely `PX4-Autopilot`) and run:

 ```bash
 cd PX4-Autopilot/ && make px4_sitl gz_x500